IELTS overall score of 6 (with no band score less than 6) or equivalent

 You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.

 Learn more about fees and available payment options.

 A Deakin scholarship could help you pay for your course fees, living costs and study materials.
 If you've got something special to offer Deakin - or maybe you just need a bit of extra support - we've got a scholarship opportunity for you.
 Search or browse through our scholarships

-At present, China, including Hong Kong, is Australia's second largest trading partner and it is predicted that it will eventually replace Japan in the number-one position.
+At present, China, including Hong Kong, is Australia's largest trading partner.
 As a Deakin University graduate of Chinese you will be able to combine your mastery of language and your management/business skills to find graduate-level work in government bodies and companies which have dealings with, or operations in, Chinese-speaking countries and regions or other Asian countries.

 For more information go to DeakinTALENT